soxueren/atsd/api/sql/README.md

 ### Virtual Tables

-SELECT commands can reference virtual tables in the FROM clause whereas such tables must correspond to metric names.
+SELECT commands can reference virtual tables in `FROM` clause whereas such tables must correspond to metric names.

-Each virtual table represents a subset of records stored in a shared partition table for the underlying metric.
+Each virtual table represents a subset of records stored in a shared partitioned table for the underlying metric.

 ```sql
 SELECT datetime, entity, value FROM "cpu_busy" WHERE datetime > now - 1*MINUTE